 After work there is a pre-wrap party.
 A bunch of us end up at the holiday cottage where one of the actors is staying.
 The cottage has a VHS deck and a well-worn copy of Free Willy.
 Of course we put it on.
-The actor we shot with on day 12 is in it.
+Michael Ironside is in it.

 More corridor and nun cell scenes today.
 Everyone is tired, including the actors, and as a result they need more help from the lighting to look good.

 We fly out the wall that has the window in it, but we still need the light to look like it’s coming through the (off-camera) window.
 So the art department remove the window from the wall and the sparks rig it to a C-stand, surrounded by flags.